cert-manager/website/content/en/docs/configuration/venafi.md

 $ kubectl create -f venafi-cloud-issuer.yaml
 ```

-Verify the `Issuer` has been initialised correctly using `kubectl describe`:
+Verify the `Issuer` has been initialized correctly using `kubectl describe`:

 ```bash
 $ kubectl describe issuer cloud-venafi-issuer --namespace='NAMESPACE OF YOUR ISSUER RESOURCE'